 - Assets-Driven and Strength-Based Practice: We recognize that our community has significant strengths alongside needs.
-For example, students and families demonstrate incredible resilience in the face of challenges.
-We seek to extend that strength to the academic environment.
-By conducting home visits, we are able to seek understanding of the barriers to student achievement in order to support families. - Racially Just and Restorative School Climates: We have invested in PBIS and CKH over several years, including restorative practices to support students in conflict, discipline and community.
-Our counselor also pushes into classes on a weekly basis to teach various relevant lessons in response to trending behavioral concerns. - Powerful, Culturally Proficient and Relevant Instruction: We have made a concerted effort to recruit and hire staff members that reflect the demographic profile of our students; for example, 53% of staff identify as persons of color.
-All staff members engage in consistent professional development to ensure instructional practices support our scholars in culturally relevant and responsive practices, particularly in support of English learners.
-We acknowledge and celebrate our various cultural backgrounds throughout the year.
+We specifically amplify the strength of bilingualism, biliteracy and multiculturalism in our DLI program.
+We seek to extend that strength to the academic environment. - Racially Just and Restorative School Climates: We have invested in a positive behavioral interventions and support system over several years, including restorative practices to support students in conflict, discipline and community. - Powerful, Culturally Proficient and Relevant Instruction: We have made a concerted effort to recruit and hire staff members that reflect the demographic profile of our students; for example, 94% (29/31) of teachers identify as persons of color.
+All staff members engage in consistent professional development to

-Shared Decision Making and Participatory Practices: Our school has a committed Instructional Leadership Team that includes teachers and other core staff members; all significant data and decisions related to instruction are vetted through this team.
-Further, we have recruited highly engaged parents to lead our PTO, SSC, ELAC and AAAC.
-Together we identify and address our site needs with parents as volunteers during facilitation.
+- ensure instructional practices support our scholars in culturally relevant and responsive practices, particularly in support of English learners. - Shared Decision Making and Participatory Practices: Our school has a committed Instructional Leadership Team that includes teachers and other core staff members; all significant data and decisions related to instruction are vetted through this team.
+Further, we have recruited highly engaged parents to lead our School Site Council and our PTO has over 50 active members.